• Skip to primary navigation

 German Style 'Muffuletta'

-I used Turkey Kielbasa slices, Salami, Swiss cheese, olive salad and I threw in a couple of layers of crisp sweet pepper rings and red onions to add a bit of crunch.
-You can use whatever cold meats and cheeses you like.
+• I threw in a couple of layers of crisp sweet pepper rings and red onions to add a bit of crunch.
+These layers are optional but recommended.

 Round loaf of bread with many layers of cured meats and cheese and olive salad

-This sandwich is very high with all the layers of filling and the substantial loaf.
-You will hollow out some of the soft inside of the top and bottom halves.
-Don’t skip this step because it is too high to bite into a wedge from top to bottom (for most people anyway).
+• This sandwich is very high with all the layers of filling and the substantial loaf.
+You will hollow out some of the soft inside of the top and bottom halves of the loaf.
+Don't skip this step because it is too high to bite into a wedge from top to bottom (for most people anyway).
 Scooping out the inside will help with this.
-It is also advisable to secure each wedge with a bamboo or wooden skewer to help hold it together.
-I also like to wrap my wedge in parchment paper to catch any stray bits of the filling or olive salad.

 Wedges of muffuletta with cure meats, cheeses and peppers, wrapped in parchment paper